Smith & Wesson sued over link to July 4 parade mass shooting

 Representatives for Smith & Wesson, based in Springfield, Massachusetts, did not immediately respond to messages seeking comment Wednesday.

+“The pain, loss and grief that we must endure is never ending,” Jon Straus, one of Straus' two sons, said at an event announcing the suits.
+“This time it was our family.
+Next time, it could be yours.”

+Prosecutors have said Robert E. Crimo III admitted to the parade killings once police arrested him hours after the attack.
+Authorities have identified Smith & Wesson's M&P 15 semiautomatic rifle as the weapon he used to fire on the parade.

-In the suit, Turnipseed alleges that Smith & Wesson ads mimic the shooter's-eye view popularized by video games, use imagery of apparent military or law enforcement personnel and emphasize the M&P 15's combat features.
+Turnipseed argues that Smith & Wesson ads mimic the shooter's-eye view popularized by video games, use misleading imagery of apparent military or law enforcement personnel and emphasize the M&P 15's combat features — all with a dangerous appeal to “impulsive young men with hero complexes and/or militaristic delusions.”

-Advertising text bills the rifle as “capable of handling as many rounds as you are" and providing “pure adrenaline.”
+Advertising text also billed the rifle as “capable of handling as many rounds as you are" and providing “pure adrenaline.”
 One ad shows the M&P 15 on a dark background above the phrase “kick brass” in a bold red font and capital letters.

 “The advertisements and marketing tactics described above demonstrate that Smith & Wesson knowingly marketed, advertised, and promoted the Rifle to civilians for illegal purposes, including to carry out offensive, military style combat missions against their perceived enemies," her attorneys argue.

-The strategy mirrors the approach used by relatives of victims of the 2012 Sandy Hook school killings, who in February reached a $73 million settlement with the firearm company that produced the rifle used in that attack.
-That was believed to be the largest payment by a gun-maker related to a mass killing.

-The Sandy Hook families accused Remington of violating Connecticut consumer protection law by marketing its AR-15-style weapons to young men already at risk of committing violence, successfully circumventing federal law that has given gun-makers broad protection from past lawsuits.

-Ari Scharg, one of the attorneys representing Turnipseed, said lawyers for the Highland Park victims are determined to go further by getting their cases before a jury.
-He has a unique motivator; the attorney wound up hiding in a stranger's basement with his 7-year-old daughter once shots rang out at the July Fourth parade.
+Ari Scharg, an attorney with the Chicago-based firm Edelson PC representing Turnipseed, said lawyers for the Highland Park victims are determined to go further by getting their cases before a jury.

 “There's certainly a long path, and it's an uphill battle,” Scharg said.
 “But I think this is the most important case in the country being litigated right now ... and we're going to see it through to the end.”

-Attorneys with Brady, the national anti-gun-violence group, are part of the team representing Turnipseed, two years after the organization called on the Federal Trade Commission to investigate Smith & Wesson’s marketing of assault rifles in reaction to the killings of 17 people at a high school in Parkland, Fla.

-Erin Davis, senior counsel of trial and appellate litigation with Brady, said every suit brought by victims of gun violence is an opportunity to “send a message to the industry.”

-Turnipseed is also suing the accused gunman for assault and battery and intentional infliction of emotional distress and his father, Robert Crimo Jr., for negligence, particularly for sponsoring his son’s application for a state firearms license in 2019 within months of the 19-year-old attempting to kill himself and threatening family members.
+The victims also are suing the accused gunman for assault and battery and intentional infliction of emotional distress and his father, Robert Crimo Jr., for negligence, particularly for sponsoring his son’s application for a state firearms license in 2019 within months of the 19-year-old attempting to kill himself and threatening family members.
+Two gun sellers are accused of violating bans on assault weapons in Highland Park and the accused gunman's home town of Highwood.

 Crimo III faces 21 counts of first-degree murder, 48 counts of attempted murder and 48 counts of aggravated battery, representing those killed and wounded during the parade in Highland Park.